kyleruane/kyleruane.github.io/_projects/metro.md

 title: Metro
 description: |
  <p>eCommerce design for a industrial and commercial shelving manufacturer.
 Their extensive product line required a new navigation structure to let site visitors easily find applicable categories and items.</p>
+ <p>Deliverables included designs for the navigation, homepage, product page layouts, categorization, and a literature reference system.</p>
  <time>c.
 2016</time>

 feature: metro/hero.jpg